Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

 > rdd.persist(StorageLevel.OFF_HEAP)
 ```

-Check the `spark.externalBlockStore.baseDir` on Tachyon's WebUI (the default URI is
+Check the `spark.externalBlockStore.baseDir` using Tachyon's web UI (the default URI is
 [http://localhost:19999](http://localhost:19999)), when the Spark application is running.
-There
+You should
-should be a bunch of files there; they are RDD blocks.
-Currently, the files will be cleaned up when
+see a number of files there; they are the persisted RDD blocks.
+Currently, the files will be cleaned
-the spark application finishes.
+up when the Spark application finishes.